Site Map

 Exams and Tests

-The health care provider will usually diagnose a tic during a physical examination.
+Your health care provider will usually diagnose a tic during a physical examination.
 No special tests are needed.
-In rare cases, an EEG may be done to look for seizures, which can be the source of tics.
+In rare cases, an electroencephalogram (EEG) may be done to look for seizures, which can be the cause of tics.

 Treatment